 In San Francisco, there is an an 800-ton monument that retells California history, from the Spanish missions to American settlement.
 Several bronze sculptures and relief plaques depict American Indians, white miners, missionaries and settlers.
 A female figure symbolizing white culture stands atop a massive stone pillar.

 The design of the “pioneer monument” was celebrated in newspapers across the country when it was erected in 1894.
-Today, however, activists argue that the monument – particularly its depiction of a Spanish missionary and Mexican “vaquero,” or cowboy, towering over an American Indian – is demeaning to American Indians.
+Today, however, activists have argued that the monument – particularly its depiction of a Spanish missionary and Mexican “vaquero,” or cowboy, towering over an American Indian – is demeaning to American Indians.

 Should the city take down part of this 125-year-old monument?